 Virtual Vocations Review: Final Verdict

-In the two plus months I’ve been on the site, I’ve only found one opportunity I heard back from that I hadn’t known about from elsewhere.
-They wanted me to write a trial article, and then they ultimately turned around and decided such work was no longer “part of their marketing strategy.”
+In two plus months on the site, I’ve only found one writing gig opportunity I heard back from that I hadn’t known about from elsewhere.
+They wanted me to write a trial article, and then they ultimately decided such work was no longer “part of their marketing strategy.”

-If I’m going to pay for a job board, I want some return on my investment, and I haven’t seen that from VV as a contractor.
-In fact, the closest thing I have to a return on investment is writing this review!
+If I’m going to pay for a job board, I want some return on my investment, and I haven’t seen that from VV as a freelance writer.
+In fact, the closest thing I have to a return on investment, personally, is writing this review!

 However, there’s a strong but to all this.
-If you’re looking for a telecommute role that’s more steady, rather than a freelance gig, I don’t think Virtual Vocations is a bad choice.
-For what comes out to about $10 per month, you get curated leads for real telecommute jobs, and educational resources on how to land those jobs and that’s really not a bad deal if you’re looking to save some time in your job search.
+If you’re looking for a telecommute role that’s more steady, rather than a freelance gig, I think Virtual Vocations is a decent choice.
+For what comes out to about $10 per month, you get curated leads for real telecommute jobs, and educational resources on how to land those jobs.
+That’s really not a bad deal if you’re looking to save some time in your job search.

 So, if you’re reading this Virtual Vocations review as someone who’s looking for US-based telecommuting work, you can disregard much of my criticism!